omermbashir/5-card-kuhn-poker/README.md

 - Cards can serve multiple strategic roles (value betting, bluffing, bluff-catching)
 - Larger strategy space to explore

+-
+## Theory

+### Nash Equilibrium

+A Nash equilibrium is a strategy profile where no player can improve their payoff by unilaterally changing their strategy.
+In 2-player zero-sum games like Kuhn Poker, this represents the optimal strategy where neither player can be exploited.

+### ε-Nash Equilibrium

+An ε-Nash equilibrium is an approximation where no player can improve their payoff by more than ε by deviating.
+For this implementation, ε = 0.01 units per hand is the convergence criterion.

+### Why 5 Cards?

+The 3-card version has strict hand rankings (weak, medium, strong) making equilibrium strategies simple.
+The 5-card version introduces:
+- Ambiguous middle cards (2, 3, 4)
+- Cards that can both value bet and bluff
+- More realistic poker dynamics

+## Limitations

+- Algorithm finds a single equilibrium (may not explore all equilibria)
+- Update order affects convergence path
+- No abstraction (works for small games only)
+- Slower than modern CFR-based solvers for large games

 ## Features

 - **Complete game engine** for 5-card Kuhn Poker